carcrupe/TFM/README.md

 **Streamlit notebook:** From the repository notebook folder download and run the file [stroke_stream.ipynb](https://github.com/carcrupe/TFM/blob/master/notebooks/stroke_stream.ipynb).
 You can run this notebook without previously training the model, it will by default use the pretrained model that I have saved in my repository.
 To show the app, I create a ngrok tunnel to expose my local server in a dinamically created URL.

-**Run app with docker file:** I have created a docker container with all the needed information to install and run the streamlit application.
+**Run app with docker file in Linux:** I have created a docker container with all the needed information to install and run the streamlit application.
 The instructions to execute the app are:

 - In the terminal, navigate to the project folder, which contains the Dockerfile.
 - Build the docker image: *sudo docker build -f Dockerfile -t stroke_app .*